 - Skin, hair, and nail growth and health

 Let’s take a look more specifically at some of these roles, and how B12 injections can provide benefits – especially for aging adults – through its mechanics in these different roles within the body if you are deficient in vitamin B12.

-By far the biggest benefit of B12 shots comes from their boost to energy levels in the body for those who are deficient.
-Because B12 is so intimately connected with cellular energy production – which is the way in which all cells, and consequently all body systems create energy from glucose, either from food or fat/protein stores in the body – it’s natural that increased levels of B12 increase energy production and efficiency.
+By far, the biggest benefit of B12 shots comes from their boost to energy levels in the body for those who are deficient.
+Because B12 is so intimately connected with cellular energy production – which is how all cells, and consequently all body systems, create energy from glucose, either from food or fat/protein stores in the body – it’s natural that restoring levels of B12 increase energy production and efficiency.
 This, in turn, helps provide more consistent, higher levels of energy on a macro level within the body, leaving people feeling more capable, active, energetic, and healthy.

 Metabolism and Appetite

 Consistent with the role of B12 in energy production, it follows that B12 injections also help with metabolism and appetite, which can translate into easier weight loss or weight maintenance for those with B12 deficiency.
-Because cellular metabolism is increased, your overall metabolism increases as well.
+Because cellular metabolism is increased when anemia is resolved, overall metabolism increases as well.
 This can help you to burn more calories more easily, and thus lets your body consume more stored calories from fat for energy.
 The higher baseline levels of energy, and the more consistent energy production, can help even out insulin and blood sugar level spikes, making you feel better on a consistent basis.
-The abundance of cellular energy also means your body won’t send as many hunger signals to your brain, with noticeable decreased appetite reported in many who get regular B12 shots.

 Myelin synthesis is one of the functions of B12 that is important for brain function and brain health.
 Myelin forms the sheaths around the nerves in the brain and throughout the body.
-Insufficient or degraded myelin is characteristic of many brain function disorders, such as Alzheimer’s, dementia, and some forms of MS. New research also shows that myelin thickness and health may play a role in memory and overall brain function, with impairments or deficits seen in those with thinner myelin sheaths.
-Therefore, it’s safe to say that, while B12 isn’t going to boost your IQ or prevent brain tumors or anything like that, it can help prevent the development of serious, often age-related brain disorders, and ensure your brain is functioning at its best for as long as possible.
+Insufficient or degraded myelin is characteristic of many brain function disorders, such as Alzheimer’s, dementia, and some forms of MS. Therefore, it’s safe to say that, while B12 isn’t going to boost your IQ or prevent brain tumors or anything like that, it can help prevent the development of serious, often age-related brain disorders, and ensure your brain is functioning at its best for as long as possible.

 Skin, Hair, and Nails